DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-13-This_is_Mill-4.md

 "That's where the spike originated?"
 Lina asked.

-"Near there.
+"No, but close.
 The readings suggest underground activity.
-Something in the old mill's basement levels."
+Something beneath the old industrial building."

 *Underground,* RAE said. *Shielded from casual observation.
 That's where you'd put sensitive operations.*

-**Like containment facilities.**
+"Like a containment complex - CC."

 *Exactly.*